Degradation Trip: Background

 Amidst writing a surplus of material between fall 1998 and spring '99, Cantrell showed two of his new songs to Alice in Chains' lead singer Layne Staley, who had been living in seclusion for some time prior and had not worked with Cantrell in some time.
 Staley contributed to the songs which would become "Get Born Again", a single from Nothing Safe: Best of the Box, and the song "Died".
-Thus, rather than becoming Cantrell's solo work, this led to their recording by Alice in Chains in 1998, release the following year, and the esteem of being what would years later be recognized as the final material written by the band with Staley.
+Thus, rather than becoming Cantrell's solo work, this led to their recording by Alice in Chains in 1998, released the following year.
+They would later be recognized as the final material written by the band with Staley.

 When asked about his thoughts on the album in a 2018 interview with Billboard magazine, Cantrell said: